iguanacore/iguana_acs_fix/README.md

 ## List of changed entities

 Below is a list of changed entities.
 To revert a particular change from the mod, either comment out the relevant lines and entities, or delete the files in question.
+Changed files in the Language\OfficialEnglish directory are related to translation and can be reverted by removing them.

 For example, removing the Ancient Formation Condition fix requires the removal of iguana_acs_fix\Settings\Zhen\Node\ZhenNode_Suit.xml, as well as the corresponding file under Language\OfficialEnglish.

 ### MapStories

 * (MapStory_System) SystemLearnGreateBuilding - For Daemonia Wonder Fix
-* (MapStory_FillingLv1) Story_2 and Story_Cold - "Fix Max Qi Story" related
+* (MapStory_FillingLv1)Story_2 and Story_Cold - "Fix Max Qi Story" related

 ### Buildings